Note Mapping

 With frontmatter UUID:

-- Mapping updated automatically
+- Mapping updated on next access

 - No sync issues